Marakei: Airport

 Marakei is served by Marakei Airport at the island's northern tip, close to the village of Rawannawi.
 Air Kiribati operates three flights each week to Abaiang and the international airport at Tarawa.

 Accommodation

-The Council guesthouse on Marakei is overlooks the ocean, just outside the main village of Rawannawi.
+The Council guesthouse on Marakei overlooks the ocean, just outside the main village of Rawannawi.
 Like all Island Council guesthouses in Kiribati, its facilities are basic and food is what is available locally; however its spectacular location and the Marakei tradition of hospitality mean that a visit can be a once-in-a-lifetime experience for the well prepared traveler.